zuiderkwast/eredis_cluster/README.md

     possible and don't refresh mapping when not needed, e.g. when a pool is busy
   * Don't use an extra wrapper process around each eredis connection process
 * Containerized testing
-* Testing using [similated eredis cluster](https://github.com/Nordix/fakeredis_cluster) for corner cases such as ASK redirects
+* Testing using [simulated Redis cluster](https://github.com/Nordix/fakeredis_cluster) for corner cases such as ASK redirects
 * Added API functions:
   - `connect/2`:              Connect to init nodes, with options
   - `qa2/1`:                  Query all nodes with re-attempts, returns